 Community College/Technical School – Typical on-campus programs are completed within two years and award associate degrees or certificates.
 Online degrees may take additional time as many students attend classes while maintaining a full-time job.
 Many colleges offer accelerated programs to assist students in completing the degree faster.
 Associate degree programs such as Associate of Science and Associate of Arts can be used in conjunction with four-year degree programs.
 Under specific arrangements between schools, the first two years of study can be completed at the less expensive community college with automatic enrollment at the four-year university to complete study toward a bachelor’s degree.
 Some academic programs utilizing this arrangement may include nursing, education, business administration, accounting and social sciences.
 Other associate degree or certificate programs are designed for professional training without the necessity for further education.
 Several areas of study in this category are criminal justice, auto mechanics, licensed professional nurse, dental hygiene, emergency medical technology, information technology, medical assistant, paralegal and radiation therapy technology.

-Tuition costs for public community colleges range from $3,000 per year (full-time state residents) to $6,000 per year (full-time non-state residents).
-Private two-year college tuition costs are approximately $7,000 to 10,000 per year.
+Tuition costs for public community colleges average about $3,000 per year (full-time 2 year in-state).
+Private two-year college tuition costs are approximately $7,000 to $10,000 per year.
 Additional activity and transportation fees are required for traditional campus-based programs and vary by school.
 Online degrees are generally priced per credit hour with total tuition costs ranging between $5,000 and $10,000 to earn an associate degree.

 How to Define Value in a College Education